 - "On 25 June 2015 Lord Hughes delivered the Judgment in Misick and others dismissing the appeal that challenged both the security of tenure of the trial judge and the decision for a judge only trial in the Turks and Caicos Islands.
 At paragraph 28 of the judgment Lord Hughes recalled that “The case is in other words, the exact reverse of one raising a risk of failure of independence”. "

 Areas of Expertise

 Rebecca is a senior associate and a practising barrister.
-She joined the firm having worked in private practice for a Top Tier London set of Chambers where she was instructed as the advocate to both prosecute and defend individuals, companies, and former governments for a range of criminal law offences from breaches of company directors’ disqualification orders to high profile bribery and corruption cases.
+She joined the firm having worked in private practice for a leading London set of Chambers where she was instructed as the advocate to both prosecute and defend individuals and companies for a range of criminal law offences from breaches of company directors’ disqualification orders to high profile bribery and corruption cases.

 With substantial experience in areas of bribery, fraud, corruption and financial crime, Rebecca has developed a particular expertise in managing complex and high value investigations prosecuted by the Serious Fraud Office (SFO), Her Majesty’s Revenue and Customs (HMRC) and the Crown Prosecution Service (CPS).

 With the influx of private prosecutions in recent times, Rebecca is regularly instructed to defend individuals prosecuted by private organisations and advise companies and individuals seeking private prosecutions.